 COMMUNITY STANDARDS PROCESS

-When a suspected incident occurs, an incident report is written by College staff and/or Security and those involved in the incident are interviewed by the Manager of Campus Living.
+When an incident occurs, an incident report is written by College staff and/or Security and those involved in the incident are interviewed by the Manager of Campus Living.

-During the meeting the involved person(s) are given the opportunity to give a statement and are informed of some information regarding the report.
+During the meeting the involved person(s) are given the opportunity to give a statement, ask questions, and are informed of relevant information regarding the report.
 The Manager of Campus Living is responsible for specifying and communicating any Sanction(s) to the participants by email/letter.

 ACCEPTABLE COMPUTERING USE POLICY